About The GIRO

 The GIRO was formed in 1993 in Sutton Coldfield and has grown to over 120 members.

-We have sponsored many young, local riders who have gone on to compete in Elite and Pro level racing including Dan Martin, shown above winning the National Junior Championships in the distinct GIRO colours, and is now a Pro rider who recently signed a two-year contract with UAE Team Emirates and is a winner of a stage of the Tour de France.
+We have sponsored many young, local riders who have all gone on to compete in Elite and Pro level racing.
+This includes Dan Martin, shown above winning the National Junior Championships in the distinct GIRO colours, and is now a Pro rider who recently signed a two-year contract with UAE Team Emirates and is a winner of a stage of the Tour de France.

 Frequently Asked Questions

 We will always be happy to help you if you are new to riding and please feel free to ask.
 There is no such thing as a silly question.

 Am I fit enough for a Club ride?

 A club ride is a group ride, not a race.
 The ideal club ride is one where everyone starts and ends the ride together; all having enjoyed the company and riding with others.